prikril/ldt-nodemcu/README.md

 # LDT NodeMCU Integration

-This project integrates NodeMCU support in Lua Development Tools (LDT) as a new Execution Environment.
+This project integrates NodeMCU support in Lua Development Tools (LDT) as an new Execution Environment.

+As a result you will get an good NodeMCU IDE to write better code more easier.

 **No debugging support!
-Only autocompletion!**
+Only autocompletion (autocomplete, code completion, content assist)!**

-LDT can be a downloaded as a standalone IDE or as a part of Eclipse IDE.
+LDT can be downloaded as an standalone IDE or as a part of Eclipse IDE.

 More Infos at: https://eclipse.org/ldt/